JoseMachado-CE/BlasT/README.md

 I wanted to have a contact form that could take a few details from the customer and then be sent to the website administrator.
 This would have a "send" button which would do the job to the send the data do the website administration.

 * **Implementation**
 To go forward with this form I have taken the structure from the bootstrap website and I just had to change a few things to look like what I wanted.
-The form has 4 spaces to be filled out by the customer.
+The form has 3 spaces to be filled out by the customer.
 It comes with a button as well.

 * **Test**
 When I tested the form I noticed that it would not tell the customer in case they filled out the form wrongly.
 I believe that some JS skill were missing in order to do this.
+Then, I remembered that just the required at the end of the input tag could at least do the job without a more sophisticated code as it would be with Javascript.

 * **Result**
-The result is still needs the JS code to make it work as planned.
+It works just fine when we use the required in the input tag even though I have not used any JS code.

 * **Verdict**
 The form does not meet all the criteria and works as planned.